 Fox Chase Cancer Center's Tree of Life Ceremony Brightens the Holiday Season

 PHILADELPHIA (Nov.
-21, 2006) - Fox Chase Cancer Center celebrates the 18th annual Tree of Life ceremony on Wednesday, December 6 at 5 p.m. in the Fox Chase Courtyard.
-This emotional celebration gives families, friends, patients and staff the opportunity to honor cancer survivors, remember loved ones who have died or to say thank you for care received.
+13, 2007) — Fox Chase Cancer Center celebrates the 19th annual Tree of Life ceremony on Wednesday, December 5 at 5 p.m. in the Fox Chase Cafeteria (333 Cottman Avenue, Philadelphia).
+This emotional celebration gives families, friends, patients and staff the opportunity to honor cancer survivors, remember loved ones who have struggled with cancer or say thank you for care received.
 The event is open to the public.

-Sponsored by the Friends of the Hospital of Fox Chase Cancer Center, the Tree of Life earned more than $10,000 in donations last year through the symbolic "purchase" of a light or star.
+Sponsored by the Friends of the Hospital of Fox Chase Cancer Center, the Tree of Life campaign earned more than $195,000 in donations last year.
 The money benefits patient care at Fox Chase.
-All contributors and the names of those they honor or memorialize are inscribed in the Friends' Book of Honor, which has a permanent place in the Fox Chase outpatient waiting area.
+All contributors and the names of those they honor or memorialize are inscribed in the Friends' Book of Honor, which has a permanent place in the Durant Family Lounge in the main lobby.

 The Friends of the Hospital, a member organization of the Center's Board of Associates, is a volunteer organization dedicated to raising funds to assist Fox Chase in its mission of providing the very best in research and patient care in the fight against cancer.